-Content Marketing tips: I built this list for my students a month ago and I’m sharing it now as I think it could be useful to many.
+Here are my real-life content Marketing tips.
+I built this list for my students a month ago and I’m sharing it now as I think it could be useful to our readers.
 It’s one of these subjects which seem to be very easy but it’s not.
 You could learn it, or at least its principles, in a matter of minutes.
 Teaching it is extra hard unless you are not afraid of teaching things that aren’t really – or at least not always – true and are ready to stand up for it and pretend you know the truth and all the content marketing tips and they are all fault-proof.

 Of course they aren’t.
 Ditto for Word of Mouth marketing and so it is for most subjects linked to digital marketing.
 One thinks one knows it but when you’re asked to do it then you realise you know nothing.
-Even I who have been practicing this for 22 years and more.
-I’m still learning everyday and it’s a good thing because it means I’m never resting on my laurels.
+Even I who have been practising this for 22 years and more.
+I’m still learning every day and it’s a good thing because it means I’m never resting on my laurels.

 Content marketing is all a matter of practice and field experience, trial and error and no truth holds for very long before it is questioned and all you know must be reinvented.
-So here’s the sequel to our latest post on Content Marketing based on the questions asked by mrs MSC students in Grenoble last month.
+So here’s the sequel to our latest post on Content Marketing based on the questions asked by my master’s students last month.
 Our last point was about time and money.
 I repeat the last question below and we will take it from there.
 This is part 2 of this blog post, which will be published in 3 instalments.

 Content marketing tips